 If your address is eligible for T-Mobile 5G home internet, you'll have one plan option: $50 a month for the fastest speeds available.
 The plan also comes with no data caps or contracts, and equipment is included at no additional cost

-Actual speeds will vary by address, but will probably fall in the 35-115Mbps range.
+Actual speeds will vary by address, but will probably fall between 33-182Mbps.
 I can't say those speeds are particularly impressive, but they are faster than you can expect from satellite service, without the hassle of data caps and contracts.
 Another thing of note on speeds, T-Mobile home internet service may occasionally fall back to 4G LTE service, which means speeds can further dip and vary.

 But with great(ish) speed comes (not-so) great pricing.
-Viasat is the most expensive rural broadband provider you'll find, with service starting at $65 per month for speeds as low as 12Mbps, not to mention an added $13 per month for equipment.
-If you want the fastest speeds, 100Mbps, it'll cost you $170 or more per month.
+Viasat is the most expensive rural broadband provider you'll find, with service starting at $70 per month for speeds as low as 12Mbps, not to mention an added $13 per month for equipment.
+If you want the fastest speeds, 100Mbps, it could cost up to $300 or more per month.
 There's also a price hike after just three months of service that could add $30, $50 or $100 to your bill, depending on the plan.

 Viasat is the fastest satellite provider with coverage in all 50 states, but perhaps not for long.
 Elon Musk's Starlink and Amazon's Project Kuiper have injected a lot of interest into the category, and consumers should keep an eye on names like those in the coming years.